Tonzi254/wk2-independent-project/README.md

-Application Name: Ghana Akan Name Calculator
+Application Name: Ghanaian Akan Name Calculator

 Description: This is a webpage to calculate a persons Akan Name from input of the person's Date of Birth and Gender